-The organizers of the InNOLEvation® Challenge recognize that no set of criteria can apply to every circumstance and therefore reserve the right to determine eligibility or to disqualify any team that it determines to be in violation of the spirit of the competition.
-Similarly, students who feel they fit the spirit of the competition, but may be in minor violation of the eligibility criteria, may submit a petition to Wendy Plant at email@example.com.
-All decisions will be made by the InNOLEvation® Challenge organizers and are final.
+The organizers of the InNOLEvation™ Challenge recognize that no set of criteria can apply to every circumstance and therefore reserve the right to determine eligibility or to disqualify any team that it determines to be in violation of the spirit of the competition.
+Similarly, students who feel they fit the spirit of the competition, but may be in minor violation of the eligibility criteria, may submit a petition to Wendy Plant at firstname.lastname@example.org.
+All decisions will be made by the InNOLEvation™ Challenge organizers and are final.

 Students are encouraged, but not required, to work in teams instead of working alone to develop their ideas.
 For best results, team members should have complementary skills and a wide range of backgrounds.

 Competing teams should consist of no more than 5 degree-seeking undergraduate or graduate students enrolled part-time (6 credit hours or more) or full-time at Florida State University at the time of application.
 Non-students may be part of the venture but cannot participate in the competition (e.g., video submission, pitching, Q&A, etc.).
+Students in the FAMU-FSU College of Engineering are eligible to participate in the competition.

 A member of the student team should be CEO, COO, or president of the venture, or members of the student team should occupy 51% or more of the functional area management positions that would report directly to CEO, COO, or president position.